Black voters critical to Democrats in Midwestern battlegrounds

 “The very few opportunities that he gets, such as debates, such as any public speeches that he gives, he needs to speak to some of those real feelings that the African American community has,” Russell said.

-The Biden campaign has hired two African American engagement directors around the Twin Cities as well as organizing friend-to-friend outreach in the Black community and making media buys in African American press.
+The Biden campaign has hired two African American engagement directors around the Twin Cities as well as organizing friend-to-friend outreach and making media buys in the African American press.

 Democrats are also up against active GOP efforts to reach out to Black voters, or at least dampen their enthusiasm for the Biden-Harris ticket.